timothyafolami/bean-lesion-classification/README.md

 An end-to-end machine learning system for classifying bean leaf diseases using deep learning.
 The system supports training multiple CNN architectures, ONNX optimization for fast inference, and provides both API and web interfaces for real-time classification.

+## End-to-End Pipeline Overview

+This project implements a robust, production-grade pipeline for bean lesion classification, following best practices in machine learning and software engineering.
+The pipeline includes:

+- **Data Validation & EDA**: Automated scripts validate CSVs, check image integrity, analyze class balance, and generate dataset statistics and visualizations.
+EDA notebooks and scripts help understand data distribution and quality.
+- **Flexible Data Loading**: Custom PyTorch `Dataset` and `DataLoader` classes with configurable augmentations, memory optimization, and error handling.
+- **Model Training**: Modular training scripts support multiple architectures (ResNet, EfficientNet, VGG, DenseNet), with options for hyperparameter tuning, early stopping, learning rate scheduling, mixed precision, and experiment tracking.
+Each run is logged and reproducible.
+- **Model Evaluation & Comparison**: Automated evaluation scripts compare models on accuracy, F1, per-class metrics, and inference speed.
+Visualizations (confusion matrix, ROC curves) are generated for each model.
+- **ONNX Conversion & Validation**: Trained PyTorch models are exported to ONNX format for optimized inference.
+Output consistency between PyTorch and ONNX is validated.
+- **FastAPI Backend**: A production-ready REST API wraps the ONNX model for fast, scalable inference.
+Endpoints support single and batch image prediction, with robust error handling, logging, and CORS for frontend integration.
+- **React Frontend**: A modern React app (with Material-UI/Tailwind) provides a drag-and-drop interface for uploading single or multiple images, displaying predictions and confidence scores, and visualizing results.
+No login required.
+- **Testing & Quality**: Comprehensive unit and integration tests cover data loading, model inference, and API endpoints.
+Linting and formatting are enforced for code quality.
+- **Dockerization**: Both backend and frontend are containerized for easy deployment.
+Docker Compose scripts orchestrate the full stack.
+- **Monitoring & Logging**: Training, inference, and API logs are collected.
+Metrics (accuracy, latency, resource usage) are tracked for production monitoring.
+- **Software Engineering Practices**: The codebase is modular, well-documented, and follows best practices (env configs, version control, CI-ready structure, clear folder organization).

+See below for details on each pipeline stage and how to run or extend them.

 ## Features

 - **Multi-Architecture Training**: Support for ResNet, EfficientNet, VGG, and DenseNet